Hafnium(III) iodide: Preparation

 Other metals can be used as the reducing agent, for example aluminium.
-The product is often nonstoichiometric, with the compositions HfI3.2–3.3 and HfI3.0–3.5 reported.
+The product is often nonstoichiometric, with the compositions Hf I3.2–3.3 and Hf I3.0–3.5 reported.

 Structure and bonding

 Hafnium(III) iodide adopts the same crystal structure as zirconium(III) iodide.
 This is very similar to the β-TiCl3 structure.
 The structure is based on hexagonal close packing of iodide ions with one third of the octahedral interstices occupied by Hf3+ ions.
 It consists of parallel chains of face-sharing {HfI6} octahedra.

 Hafnium(III) iodide has a lower magnetic moment than is expected for the d1 metal ion Hf3+, indicating non-negligible Hf–Hf bonding.
 The Hf–Hf separation was originally reported to be 3.295 Å, but a subsequent study of nonstoichiometric hafnium(III) iodide indicated a lower symmetry structure.

 Reactivity

 Like the chloride and bromide, hafnium(III) iodide is a powerful enough reducing agent to reduce water and therefore does not have any aqueous chemistry.